-I declare that this thesis is my own work and has not been submitted in any form for another degree or diploma at any university or other institution of tertiary education.
-Information derived from the published or unpublished work of others has been acknowledged in the text and a list of references is given.
+I declare that this thesis is my own work and has not been submanother degree or diploma at any university or other institution.
+Information derived from the published or unpublished work of acknowledged in the text and a list of references is given. of tertiary education.